 Although the theories of oral-systemic health can seem disturbing, they also highlight the importance of maintaining a bright, clean, and disease-free mouth.
 You can control the population of oral bacteria and the protective plaque they form by carefully brushing and flossing your teeth at least twice every day.
 To make sure your mouth stays clean, Dr. Fondriest advises attending a dental checkup and cleaning at least once every six months (or more often, if needed).
 If you notice redness, swelling, or slight separation of your gums, then visit our office as soon as possible, even if it isn’t time for your checkup.
 Ignoring the warning signs of periodontal disease can allow it enough time to fully develop and cause irreversible damage, like tooth loss.

 Learn more about Oral-Systemic Health

-Aside from providing expert family, general, and restorative dentistry services to our community, Dr. James Fondriest also holds highly-respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is a former Adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
+Aside from providing expert general and restorative dentistry services to our community, Dr. James Fondriest also holds highly-respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is a former Adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
 At Lake Forest Dental Arts, Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, and knowledgeable staff, and we proudly serve patients from all surrounding communities.
 To schedule your consultation, call our office today at (847) 234-0517.